ssharp0/code-quiz/README.md

 The user can see their score and save their initials and score.
 Initials and scores are saved to local storage.

-The user can view the scoreboard and retake the quiz and compare scores.
+The user can view and/or clear the scoreboard, and retake the quiz and compare scores.

 # Link to deployed application: